How It Works (HIW) Group Guidelines

 How it Works Preamble

-The “How It Works Group” of Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other, that they may solve their common problem and help others to recover from alcoholism.
+The “How It Works Group” of Alcoholics Anonymous is a fellowship of members who share their experience, strength and hope with each other, that they may solve their common problem and help others to recover from alcoholism.

 Our membership ought to include all who suffer from alcoholism.
 There are no dues or fees to pay, we are self-supporting through our own contributions.